Updates for Businesses & Employees

 The exact number of people with coronavirus is unknown, as some people do not experience symptoms.
-There are, however, over 1,000,000 confirmed COVID-19 cases worldwide.
+There are, however, millions of confirmed COVID-19 cases worldwide.
 On March 11, 2020, the World Health Organization (WHO) labeled it a pandemic.

 To slow the community spread of coronavirus, a number of states have responded to coronavirus by canceling school, church events, community gatherings, and other large-scale events.
 Recently, a number of states, including California, Illinois, Massachusetts, and Ohio, have closed restaurants and bars to dine-in customers.

 As the disease spreads throughout the United States, social distancing has become the norm, as workplaces and schools have been forced to change the way they operate.

 But with absenteeism comes increased financial strain—for both employers and employees.

 To help offset the effects of coronavirus, the government is working on emergency aid packages that will benefit both businesses and workers.

 In President Trump’s address on March 13, 2020, he declared a national emergency, saying this action will open access to $50 billion dollars for states and territories in the “shared fight against this disease.”